RedWinterDawn/myco-commons/README.md

 ## <a name="changes"></a>Change Log

+##### 0.0.6
+* Upgrading from 0.0.5
+  * No changes required.
+  * `MetricsManager.segment()` may now be invoked before the metrics manager has been initialized in order to facilitate deriving contexts during construction.
+* Change Log
+  * NS - Updated `DefaultMetricsManager` to support segmenting before initialization

 ##### 0.0.5
 * Upgrading from 0.0.4
   * The deprecated `CallbackListenableFuture` class has been removed.
 Usagers of this class can use the drop in replacement, `CallbackFuture`, or can transition away from callbacks to the `PnkyPromise` future/promise API.